 First of all, it’s essential to prepare your car for winter.
 Use the lowest-rated motor oil you find in the owner’s manual.
 Also, fit winter tires and ensure all your fluids (especially oil and coolant) are topped up.

-In the average winter in the northern parts of the US, temperatures are unlikely to get too extreme – although they are still pretty nippy.
+In the average winter in the northern parts of the US, temperatures are unlikely to get too extreme – although they are still quite chilly.
 Drive gently to protect the engine.
 Once it’s up to temperature, continue driving smoothly, and always be aware of hazards.
 These include other drivers slipping and sliding around you.

-Follow these instructions, and your car should run just fine, no matter the temperature.
+Follow these guidelines, and your vehicle should operate just fine, regardless of the temperature.